 The burgeoning trend in online education began way before the pandemic forced the education sector to adapt to the new normal–remote learning.
 Prestigious colleges and universities have opened academic pathways by offering online curricula.
 Harvard and Massachusetts Institute of Technology (MIT) collaborated to create an online course provider, known as edX, which has a massive collection of modules and other learning materials with free access to the public.
+Other schools, on the other hand, are still expanding their resources for college students to have the best education amidst this health crisis.

 On the other hand, Arizona State University offered online classes way earlier than the two Ivy League Schools.
 Back in 2010, the school officials recognized the evolving needs of their students in terms of college-level education.
 Students were looking for access and flexibility that on-campus courses can’t deliver.
 They were in search of the convenience of a self-paced learning method.
 Hence, they presented multiple paths, including online learning.